At some stage of building your business, you may find yourself in a position where you need to know all about crisis management.

 FOUR: Listening Leaders

 A crisis centre is often a noisy, tense and scratchy location where no one is actually listening to anyone else, let alone listening to the noise beyond, from the staff, the public and the media at large.

 The greatest skill any crisis leader can have is listening.
 Hearing what is being said, what is behind the words; picking up on nuance and trend; hearing the silence, cacophony or crescendo.
 Too often crisis teams fail to really listen to what is around them and miss the mood.
 They fail to recognise the swing of views or simply the scale of noise and this impacts the efficacy of their response.

 FIVE: Rehearse?
 Rehearse!
 Rehearse.

 Imagine an untrained Premier League team!
 Survival would be very brief and sympathy scant.
-Staying at the top of your game needs practise and the same applies to crisis management.
-In a crisis the environment is uncertain, complex, pressured and risky.
+Staying at the top of your game needs practice and the same applies to crisis management.
+In a crisis, the environment is uncertain, complex, pressured and risky.
 Why would any team not want to rehearse, particularly when the stakes are so high?